Chart Color Schemes

 Maitland - North features high concentrations of family households, with a higher-than-average median household size

-Family households account for 82.0% of all households, including 42.3% couples with children, 28.6% couples without children, and 10.8% single parent families.
-Non-family households constitute the remaining 18.0%, with lone person households at 16.5% and group households making up 1.5%.
-The median household size is 2.9 people, larger than the Rest of NSW average of 2.7.
+Family households comprise 82.0% of all households, including 42.3% couples with children, 28.6% couples without children, and 10.8% single parent families.
+Non-family households account for the remaining 18.0%, with lone person households at 16.5% and group households comprising 1.5%.
+The median household size is 2.9 people, which is larger than the Rest of NSW average of 2.7.

 Frequently Asked Questions - Households